guacsec/guac-docs/setup-ingest-data.md

 GUAC deployment.
 For example we can ingest the sample guac-data data.
 However, you may ingest what you wish to here instead.

-To use the sample date, download the
+To use the sample data, download the
 [guac-data repo contents](https://github.com/guacsec/guac-data/archive/refs/heads/main.zip).
 Unzip the file and you will have a directory named `guac-data-main`.
 The remaining examples assume you are in the directory that contains